olligobber/LocalNonogram/README.md

 Run `make clean` to delete all of the executables, data, and temporary files created in the build process, though the subdirectories of `data` will not be removed, so `make all` or `make data/all` will make their data again.
 To only delete the executables and temporary build files, you can run `make exe/clean`.
 To only delete data, you can run `make data/clean`, or to only remove data for a size n you can run `make data/<n>/clean`.
 Similar to `make clean`, this won't remove the actual subdirectories of `data`.

 Every `clean` make target has a matching `fullclean` target that removes the directories as well.

+## Running

+Most of the executables are expected to be run only when making data. `exe/numSolvable` is different though, instead it is simply run on its own, given a size via standard input, and outputs the count by standard output.
+For example, the bash command `exe/numSolvable <<< "4"` will output `51234`.

 ## Data